The Role of TCM in the Management of Cancer

-Traditional Chinese Medicine (TCM) treatment can relieve the symptoms of disease, regulate immune function and prolong the patient's "life-span".
-The combination of Western medicine and Chinese medicine plays an important role in the treatment of cancer.
+Traditional Chinese Medicine (TCM) treatment can help relieve the symptoms of disease, regulate immune function and prolong the patient's lifespan.
+It is important to state that TCM is not a substitute for Western Medicine in the treatment of cancer.
+The combination of Western medicine and Chinese medicine however may be of benefit in alleviating the many body disorder symptoms that come with cancers.

 In TCM, there are lots of principles of treatment, such as clearing away heat and toxic material, support the healthy energy and strengthen the body's resistance, promote blood circulation by removing blood stasis, soften hard lumps and dispel the nodes, treat the malignant disease with poisonous agents, and much, much more.